mpataki/learning_go/src/module_2/module_2.md

 - Functions in Go can have multiple return values
 - We can pass go function just like any other type, similar to javascript
 - We can declare function inside of other functions
--- This gives us closure behavior
+-- This gives us closure behaviour

 When declaring a function, much like variables, the name of params comes first, then the type:
 ```go